 You may get a dividend payment if you own shares in a company.

-From 6 April 2016, you won’t pay tax on the first £5,000 of dividends that you get in the tax year.
-This is from 6 April to 5 April the following year.
+You don’t pay tax on the first £5,000 of dividends you get in the tax year (from 6 April to 5 April the following year).

 Above this allowance the tax you pay depends on which Income Tax band you’re in.
 Add your income from dividends to your other taxable income when working this out.
 You may pay tax at more than one rate.

 |Tax band||Tax rate on dividends over £5,000|